Nuno Pinto

-Nuno Miguel Sousa Pinto (born 6 August 1986) is a Portuguese former professional footballer who played as a left-back.
+Nuno Miguel Sousa Pinto (born 6 August 1986) is a Portuguese former professional footballer who played as a left-back, currently manager of Pinhalnovense.

-Club career
+Playing career

 Early career

 Born in Vila Nova de Gaia, Porto District, Pinto emerged through local Boavista FC's youth system.
 Whilst under contract, he spent two seasons on loan in the lower leagues, including 2007–08 with C.D.
 Trofense in the Segunda Liga, starting in all the games he appeared in and scoring twice as the club was promoted to the Primeira Liga for the first time ever.

 Pinto signed for C.D.
 Nacional in the summer of 2008, appearing in only seven league matches in his first year (12 overall) with the Madeira side.
 He was more regularly played the following campaigns, and scored his first top-division goal on 6 December 2010 to conclude a 2–1 home comeback win over Associação Naval 1º de Maio.